microsoft/SEAL/README.md

 cmake --build build
 ```

 When using the "Visual Studio 16 2019" generator you can use the **Developer Command Prompt for VS 2019** command prompt to configure and build the library.
 By default the generated platform will be x64.
-You can specify the desired platform using the architecture flag `-A` and the desired configuration using `--config`.
+You can specify the desired platform using the architecture flag `-A <x64|Win32>` and the desired configuration using `--config <Debug|Release>`.

 ```PowerShell
 # Generate and build for x64 in Release mode